 - Sales tax on eligible expenses

 Remember, you must own your solar system to claim the ITC.
-In addition, your system must be “placed in service” – that is, construction completed and utility approved for operation – for the first time between January 1, 2006 and December 31, 2016.
-After 2016, the federal tax credit is scheduled to drop to a 10 percent deduction – although forces are at work in Congress to keep it at 30 percent.
-Check the status of the ITC if you plan to install or put your system in service after 2016.
+In addition, your system must be “placed in service” – that is, construction completed and utility approved for operation – for the first time between January 1, 2006 and December 31, 2019.
+After that, the rate goes down to 26 percent for the next two years, and then 22 percent for two years afterward.

 The Fine Print of Solar Rebates and Incentives

 If you don’t expect to owe taxes in the year of installation, or if your credit exceeds the income tax due for that year, under current law you can carry it over to the following tax year.
 Homeowners can claim the ITC even if the home where your solar equipment is installed is not your primary residence (as long as it’s within the US).
 Renters and rental properties, however, are not eligible.
 It’s a good idea to consult with a tax professional familiar with residential energy credits before filing.
 More information is available at irs.gov and on IRS form 5695.

 Residential solar power is gaining momentum in many US states where sunshine is plentiful and local governments are focused on promoting renewable energy.
 DSIREusa.org provides up to date information on the numerous personal tax credits and rebate programs offered at the state and local level.
 Here are some examples from prime states.